 CDS 90 abc.
 Senior Thesis in Control and Dynamical Systems.
 9 units (0-0-9); first, second, third terms.
-Prerequisite: CDS 110, CDS 112 or CDS 140 (may be taken concurrently).
+Prerequisite: CDS 110 or CDS 112 (may be taken concurrently).
 Research in control and dynamical systems, supervised by a Caltech faculty member.
 The topic selection is determined by the adviser and the student and is subject to approval by the CDS faculty.
 First and second terms: midterm progress report and oral presentation during finals week.
 Third term: completion of thesis and final presentation.
 Not offered on a pass/fail basis.
-Instructor: Murray.
+Instructor: Staff.

 CDS 112.
-Control System Design.
-9 units (3-2-4); second term.
-Prerequisites: CDS 110.
+Optimal Control and Estimation.
+9 units (3-0-6); second term.
+Prerequisites: CDS 110 (or equivalent) and CDS 131.
 Optimization-based design of control systems, including optimal control and receding horizon control.
-Robustness and uncertainty management in feedback systems through stochastic and deterministic methods.
-Introductory random processes, Kalman filtering, and norms of signals and systems.
-Instructor: Doyle.
+Introductory random processes and optimal estimation.
+Kalman filtering and nonlinear filtering methods for autonomous systems.
+Instructor: Chung.

 CDS 190.
 Independent Work in Control and Dynamical Systems.
 Units to be arranged; first, second, third terms; maximum two terms.
-Prerequisite: CDS 110 or CDS 140.
+Prerequisite: CDS 110.
 Research project in control and dynamical systems, supervised by a CDS faculty member.

 CDS 270.
 Advanced Topics in Systems and Control.
 Hours and units by arrangement.
 Topics dependent on class interests and instructor.
 May be repeated for credit.